Johor Darul Ta'zim F.C.: Johor Darul Ta'zim era (2013–present)

 On 31 January 2015, JDT competed in the Piala Sumbangsih for the first time in the club's history, qualifying to the competition as the 2014 Malaysian champions.
 They defeated Pahang 2–0 to win the trophy.
-The club made their debut in the AFC Cup on 24 February 2015 with a 4–1 win over East Bengal FC in the first game of the group stage.
+The club made their debut in the AFC Cup on 24 February 2015 with a 4–1 win over East Bengal in the first game of the group stage.
 In late April 2015, the head coach Bojan Hodak left the club and was replaced by Roberto Carlos Mario Gómez.
 As the new head coach, he was also given the authority to revamp youth development programmes in JDT, especially its development squads, from JDT II to JDT V.

 On 12 July 2015, an announcement was made that Tunku Ismail Ibni Sultan Ibrahim left his post as president of the Johor FA; instead, he would still serve in his capacity as the Royal Patron of Johor FA.
 Dato' Haji Ismail bin Karim, State Secretary of Johor, was appointed as his replacement with immediate effect.
 In August 2015, JDT defended the Malaysia Super League title, becoming the national champions for the second year in a row.
 On 31 October 2015, JDT became the first Malaysian team to reach the final of the AFC Cup.
-In the final, held in Dushanbe, Tajikistan, they defeated the home side FC Istiklol 1–0 with a goal scored by Leandro Velazquez.
-As a result, JDT became the first Southeast Asian club to win a continental title.
+In the final, held in Dushanbe, Tajikistan, they defeated the home side FC Istiklol 1–0 with a goal scored by Leandro Velázquez.
+As a result, JDT became the first club from Southeast Asia to win the competition.

 In the opener of the 2016 season, JDT edged Selangor in a 7–6 penalty shoot-out win, successfully defending the Piala Sumbangsih title.
 In the same season, JDT clinched their first-ever Malaysia FA Cup title after staging a comeback 2–1 win over PKNS FC.
 It was the first time a club side lifted the trophy since its inception in 1990.
 JDT secured their third consecutive league title on Match Day 20 of the 2016 season with a 3–0 win over Terengganu.
 The club became the first team to win three consecutive league titles – a feat never achieved before by any team since the inception of the national league championship in 1982.
 Also in the 2016 season, JDT managed to end the league undefeated, thus becoming the first ever club in Malaysia to have done so.